-- Full premium payment is when the ADAP pays 100 percent of the premium. - Partial premium payment is when the ADAP pays a portion of the premium (i.e., less than 100 percent). - Co-pay/deductible including Medicare Part D coinsurance, co-payment or donut hole coverage.
-These co-pay and deductible payments refer to ADAP paying for additional medication costs.
+- Full premium payment is when the ADAP pays 100 percent of the premium. - Partial premium payment is when the ADAP pays a portion of the premium (i.e., less than 100 percent). - Medication co-pay/deductible including Medicare Part D coinsurance, co-payment, or donut hole coverage is when ADAP pays the share of medication costs for clients who have health care coverage.
+The client's portion may represent the entire cost of a drug when the client has not yet met their deductible.